CreatorDev/creator-wifire-app/README.md

 ## Documentation
 The full documentation detailing a suitable, free of charge developer environment and application build instructions are available [here.](doc/wiFireDeveloperEnvironment.md)
-An application overview, a list of IPSO supported objects, and console setup guide are available [here.](doc/wiFireApp.md)
+An application overview, a list of IPSO supported objects, and command line setup guide are available [here.](doc/wiFireApp.md)

 ---